Strategic Planning Revealed As Key To Successful Divestment

 One of the best ways executives can make better use of internal data and benchmarks to navigate a divestment is to employ business strategy software.
 The latest software solutions such as StrategyBlocks offer a transparent platform through which all relevant individuals can have an active input in strategic planning.

-By harnessing the right information and people from across your organisation, you can ensure your divestiture is a success.
+By harnessing the right information and people from across your organization, you can ensure your divestiture is a success.